 Be very clear on the essential qualities and tasks that you can’t live without.
 Don’t make the mistake of falling in love with a prospect and consequentially waiving away the essential qualities that you were looking for as not that important after all.

 Take a look at the Empire Flippers job descriptions as they are some of the best around.
 When recruiting your job is to sell your company.
-Be realistic but talk about your company, who are you, what’s your culture like.
+Be realistic but talk about your company, who are you, and what’s your culture like.
 Make it very clear that it’s a tough job.
-You don’t want to be selling a “relaxed, work from home job”.
+You don’t want to be selling a “relaxed, work-from-home job”.
 Better to make it sound tougher than it really is than the other way round.

 Where to look